Lindt8/Lindt8.github.io/_pages/about.md

 ======
 I enjoy watching "edutainment" documentaries and videos on YouTube covering a wide array of topics including science, mathematics, technology, business, geography, history, geopolitics, food, comedy, travel, and more.

 Mixology, explored responsibly, has also become a hobby of mine.
 Many mixed drinks and cocktails and their ingredients have fascinating histories.
-I find it fascinating how most drinks consist of ingredients collected from multiple countries (and often continents).
-Exploring recipes and optimizing them to my own taste has been very satisfying and rewarding.
+I find it intriguing how most drinks consist of ingredients collected from multiple countries (and often continents).
+Exploring recipes and optimizing them to my own tastes has been very satisfying and rewarding.

 I also enjoy coding as a hobby when it can be used to make something easier.
 The fun projects I have made public can be seen in the Hobby Projects page of this website.
 As an example, since I like to collect desktop backgrounds and am using a 16:9 aspect ratio monitor, I wrote a Python script which allows for me to easily convert a desktop background of any aspect ratio to 16:9.
 I have also made several other small things to make my internet experience easier such as writing a custom HTML/CSS new tab page as well as a Windows batch script I can use to automatically launch all of the tabs I wish to check every morning.
 Composing this website also plays into this hobby of mine.